gft-technical-practices/api-automation/README.md

 - Configure a GitHub Webhook
   - In the github project or a github organization a webhook must be configure to start the jenkins job
+  - The webhook must be emit from a tag creation

 ## API Automation Pipeline
 TODO